 - Now that file should be restored where it was before you deleted it.

 - Close the Restore your files with file history window and go to the file that you are having issues with.

 - Left-click or tap on it to select it.

 - Press and hold the button Shift and the button Delete.

 - Left-click or tap on the Yes button to confirm the deletion.

 - This should bypass your Recycle Bin folder and permanently delete your file.

 - Move the mouse cursor over to the upper right side of the screen.

-- Left click or tap on the “Restart” button if you are asked, if you are not then restart your computer anyway.
+- Left-click or tap on the Restart button if you are asked if you do not then restart your computer anyway.

 - After the restart of the Windows 8.1 operating system is completed it should get you to the safe mode configuration.